 In the course of the Board's determination of the independence of each director other than Mr. Foster and Dr. Mackay, it considered any transactions, relationships and arrangements as required by the Standards.
-In particular, with respect to each of the most recent three completed fiscal years, the Board evaluated:
+In particular, the Board evaluated:

 - for each of our non-employee directors, the annual amount of sales to and/or purchases from any organization of which he or she serves as an executive officer; and - for Dr. Kochevar, the annual amount of sales (net of any charitable contributions made by us) to and/or purchases from the academic institution of which she serves as Dean Emerita and Senior Fellow.
-In 2022, this included approximately \$38,000 in payments the Company made to Tufts University pursuant to a longstanding royalty arrangement established in 1996 that predates Dr. Kochevar's relationship with either Tufts or the Company, and approximately \$833,000 in armslength sales from the Company to Tufts University in the following general categories: Research Models and Services (approximately \$828,000), Discovery and Safety Assessment (approximately \$1,100), and Manufacturing Solutions (approximately \$3,600).
+In 2023, this included approximately \$14,000 in payments the Company made to Tufts University pursuant to a longstanding royalty arrangement established in 1996 that predates Dr. Kochevar's relationship with either Tufts or the Company, and approximately \$844,000 in armslength sales from the Company to Tufts University for Research Models and Services.